 The proposal facilitates the provision of a number of items of information needed to fulfil the requirements of the European Commission's transparency regulation.

 Implementation

 5.11 The proposals should be implemented 10 business days after an Authority decision.
-Views are invited on this proposed implementation date.
-The proposed changes would require new information to be provided in 2015 along with the Week 24 data submissions.
+The proposed changes would require new information to be provided in 2015 along with the 2015 Week 24 data submissions.

 6 Consultation Responses